tshort/FunctionalModels.jl/README.md

 expressions (type MExpr) that includes other expressions and unknowns (type Unknown).

 Arguments to each function are model parameters.
-These are normally nodes specifying connectivity followed by parameters specifying model characteristics.
+These normally include nodes specifying connectivity followed by parameters specifying model characteristics.